 I'm an Assistant Professor at the University of Illinois, Urbana-Champaign, in Electrical and Computer Engineering and affiliate in Computer Science.
-I'm also an Associate Director of the Initiative for Cryptocurrencies and Contracts (IC3) and an advisor to the zcash project.
+I'm also an Associate Director of the Initiative for Cryptocurrencies and Contracts (IC3) and a board member of the Zcash Foundation.
 I received my Ph.D. from the University of Maryland Cybersecurity Center.

 My research interests are broadly in computer security, and focused on the design of secure decentralized systems and cryptocurrencies.
 I combine techniques from programming languages, cryptography, and distributed computing.